 Her reflection gives way to vast vacuum as the airlock’s lights switch to a dark red for depressurization.
 Stars bloom into life as her vision adjusts.

 “There you are.
 Just follow the truss up and over; the segment is right about opposite of where you’re at now,” Nat relays through the helmet.

 “Got it.
 Thanks.”
 Clipping onto the next section of railing, she reaches back to release her tether from the last.
 The Blackthorn’s Promise stretches on behind her, a hundred meters in length.
-Stacks of trussed-together modular fuel tanks culminate in a crew module at the fore, distinguished by the surrounding ring of its very own jump drive.
+Stacks of trussed-together modular fuel tanks culminate in a crew module at the fore, distinguished by the surrounding ring of its very own warp drive.
 The drive may have been single use only, subluminal, and merely capable of flinging the crew module out of an emergency, but it still stands as a point of prestige for the ship: they are rare.
 Here, anyway.